Age of Criminal Responsibility Bill [HL]

 Groups Affected

-• Children aged 10-11: They will no longer be subject to criminal prosecution.
+- Children aged 10 and 11: They will no longer be subject to criminal prosecution.

-• The Youth Justice System: This system will need to adapt to the change, potentially requiring the development of alternative approaches to dealing with offending children aged 10-11.
+- The Youth Justice System: This system will need to adapt to the change, potentially requiring adjustments to resources and procedures.

-• Law Enforcement Agencies: Police and other law enforcement agencies will need to adjust their procedures for dealing with children in this age group.
+- Police and other law enforcement: They will need to adapt their procedures for dealing with children under 12.

 Powered by nyModel